 What is most surprising about the results to me is children's performance in the Baseline condition.
 Why don't they home in on the high value option and stick with it, like adults do?

 We agree that children’s behavior in the Baseline condition is extremely interesting, and that understanding could be important.
 We are very interested in this question.
-The current paper is a follow-up to our original study reporting this effect (Blanco & Sloutsky, 2019) and one part of a larger line of ongoing research attempting to better understand this behavior.
+The current paper is a follow-up to our original study reporting this effect (Blanco & Sloutsky, 2019 PsyArXiv) and one part of a larger line of ongoing research attempting to better understand this behavior.

 Three non-exclusive alternative interpretations of the results for the authors to re-consider: Children had difficulty learning to maximize rewards in this task, as shown in the Baseline.
 Salience scaffolded learning in the Congruent condition, but it disrupted learning in the Competition condition, where they knew the salient cue was low in value, yet could not resist it occasionally.
 It is a straw man argument to suggest that 5-year-olds would be lured 100% by salience alone, even when it conflicts with reward value (again, PFC is not absent at this age).
 On this account, it is not that their choices were "geared toward learning rather than maximizing reward" (pp.17-18), but instead, they are learning HOW to maximize rewards in the face of distracting stimuli.

 This is an intriguing idea, and it may be that case that one thing that children are learning is how to maximize rewards in the face of distracting stimuli.
 This idea does not contradict our interpretation or results, though.
-But, there is little evidence to support this interpretation in the current data, since it would suggest that children should know how to maximize reward when there are no distracting stimuli (as in the Baseline condition) and should therefore maximize reward in that case.
+But, there is little evidence to support this interpretation in the current data, since it would suggest that children should maximize reward when there are no distracting stimuli (as in the Baseline condition).
 Few children do so.
 Children in the Baseline condition systematically explored instead of maximizing reward.
-In addition, it is hard to say whether salience disrupted learning in the Competition condition, since choice proportions were equivalent to the Baseline condition.
+Furthermore, the current study cannot distinguish between not learning to maximize reward, and simply preferring not to.
+Indeed, in our previous study (Blanco & Sloutsky, 2019 PsyArXiv) we found that most children knew what the best option was despite not choosing it more often than the other options.
+In addition, we cannot conclude that salience disrupted learning in the Competition condition, since choice proportions were equivalent to the Baseline condition.
 The main difference between the conditions is revealed by the modeling analyses which do show a substantial disruption of systematic exploration in the Competition condition.
 While children’s choices are likely generally geared toward learning, it is hard to say what, if anything, children were learning in the Competition condition given their largely random responding in that condition.

 It could also be that children were less motivated than adults, insofar as the rewards were quite distant; they were symbolized by drawings, which symbolized the value of candy in text, which was translated into a meter tracker, which symbolized not candy, but stickers (how many?) for every 180 "candies" earned.
 Although adults would understand this, and might be quite motivated to do well even without the cover story of candies or stickers but merely "points," it is possible this was too abstract for children.
 The salient cue in the Congruent condition helped them just enough to perform better, despite them not really understanding the symbolic goal.
 How would mature nonhuman primates perform in this experiment, if there were real food rewards?
 Based on the literature, would they be expected to perform more like adults and less like children?
 Relatedly, I wonder how rapidly children would learn if the rewards were more direct and appetitive.